 [Amended 8-21-1997 by Ord.
 No. 454; 7-23-1998 by Ord.
 No. 479; 1-21-1999 by Ord.
 No. 490; 9-23-1999 by Ord.
-No. 507; 9-41-2006 by Ord.
+No. 507; 9-14-2006 by Ord.
 No. 636; Amended 7-19-2012 by Ord.
 No 738; Amended 7-22-2021 by Ord.
-831-2021]
+831-2021; Amended 11-10-2022 by Ord.
+840-2022]

-A. There is hereby established the Division of Emergency Services under the direction and supervision of the Director of Public Safety.
-The functions and responsibilities of which shall include:

-- 1) Planning, developing, coordinating and activating County-wide mutual aid and emergency management operations, to include preparedness and mitigation efforts and the integration of preparedness and response elements of the County Division of Health and Department of Human Services into the County Emergency Operations Plan. - 2) Making available to the County and activating such emergency management facilities and services as are available from the resources of County government. - 3) Keeping the County advised of current and potential disaster situations. - 4) Coordinating and implementing all necessary response, assistance, training and related services for the identification of hazardous materials and appropriate cleanup and disposal of hazardous materials caused by accident or otherwise. - 5) Providing for the appropriate training of fire personnel from the municipalities of the County of Union, continuing education in the field of fire science and such other assistance in fire-science-related matters that may be deemed appropriate through the Fire Service Training Academy. - 6) Maintaining a fully certified and operable hazardous materials response team to serve as agents of the New Jersey Department of Environmental Protection for the purposes of investigating, mitigating and preventing releases, spills or other discharges into the air, water or soils within Union County.
+- A. There is hereby established the Division of Emergency Services under the direction and supervision of the Director of Public Safety.
+The functions and responsibilities of which shall include:1) Planning, developing, coordinating and activating County-wide mutual aid and emergency management operations, to include preparedness and mitigation efforts and the integration of preparedness and response elements of the County Division of Health and Department of Human Services into the County Emergency Operations Plan. - 2) Making available to the County and activating such emergency management facilities and services as are available from the resources of County government. - 3) Keeping the County advised of current and potential disaster situations. - 4) Coordinating and implementing all necessary response, assistance, training and related services for the identification of hazardous materials and appropriate cleanup and disposal of hazardous materials caused by accident or otherwise. - 5) Providing for the appropriate training of fire personnel from the municipalities of the County of Union, continuing education in the field of fire science and such other assistance in fire-science-related matters that may be deemed appropriate through the Fire Service Training Academy. - 6) Maintaining a fully certified and operable hazardous materials response team to serve as agents of the New Jersey Department of Environmental Protection for the purposes of investigating, mitigating and preventing releases, spills or other discharges into the air, water or soils within Union County.
 These procedures will be implemented according to the Union County Emergency Operations Plan and as required by CEHA performance standards, N.J.A.C.
-7:1H-3 et seq.
+7:1H-3 et seq. - 7) Perform duties as assigned by the Director of Public Safety in the enforcement, collection and management of fees, fines or penalties pursuant to Environmental Quality and Enforcement Fund (EQE Fund) under the CEHA, N.J.S.A.
+26:3A2-21 et seq.
+[Added 9-14-2006 by Ord.
+No. 636] - 8) Performing the duties and the functions and responsibilities of the office in accordance with the rules and regulations promulgated by the Governor. - B. Division head.
+The Director of Emergency Management shall be the head of the Division and shall be responsible to the Director of Public Safety for its operation, subject to the approval of the State Emergency Management Director and subject to his orders, as required by law. - C. Division organization.
+Within the Division there shall be the following Bureaus: [Added 9-14-2006 by Ord.
+No. 636; Amended 11-10-2022 by Ord.
+840- 2022] - (1) The Bureau of Operations.